akka/akka-http/docs/src/main/paradox/routing-dsl/directives/attribute-directives/optionalAttribute.md

 ## Description

-Optionally extracts the value of the request attribute with the given key.
+Optionally extracts the value of the request @ref[attribute](../../../common/http-model.md#attributes) with the given key.

 The `optionalAttribute` directive is similar to the @ref[attribute](attribute.md) directive but always extracts an @scala[`Option`]@java[`Optional`] value instead of rejecting the request if no matching attribute could be found.